art-abdulwadud/django-phonelands/README.md

 ]
 ```

-Note: `AppnameConfig` is the module name given to the app in `apps.py` file which is within the app folder.
+`AppnameConfig` is the module name given to the app in `apps.py` file which is within the app folder.
 Open the new folder created for the app and add a method to the `views.py` file.

 ```python